-- Each item assesses only one Scoring Reporting Category (SRC). - Each item assesses a domain in the Early Learning Framework - English assessment blueprints provide the criteria for the Spanish/English Student Booklet.
-This booklet is composed of Early Literacy (English only), Early Mathematics (with Spanish text stacked over English text), and Early Spanish Literacy - The Early Literacy and Spanish Literacy segments are considered fluency measures; assessing automatic responses of students. - Note: Rarely would any student receive total raw score, e.g., 100 out of 100 English Letter Sounds.
+- Each item assesses only one Scoring Reporting Category (SRC). - Each item assesses a domain in the Early Learning Framework - English assessment blueprints provide the criteria for the Student booklet - This booklet is composed of Early Literacy, Early Spanish Literacy (Spanish Letter Sounds), and Early Mathematics (with Spanish/English Bilingual option for officially identified Spanish Speaking English Learners and English Only)) - The Early Literacy and Spanish Literacy segments are considered fluency measures; assessing automatic responses of students.

+Note: Rarely would any student receive total raw score, e.g., 100 out of 100 English Letter Sounds.

-Oregon Kindergarten Assessment (2014-2015) Blueprint Content Coverage
+Oregon Kindergarten Assessment (2015-2016) Student Operational Blueprint Content Coverage

-Assessment Segments Score Reporting Categories (SRC) Operational Assessment Items Early Literacy Timed segment includes two measures for all students: Total Item Count Range of Possible Raw Scores 1.
+Assessment Segments Score Reporting Categories (SRC) Operational Asses sment Items ~ vg Early Literacy Timed segment includes two measures for all students: Total Item Count Range of Possible Raw Scores 1.
 English Letter Names: The student views a chart with upper and lowercase letters.
 This is a timed fluency measure.
 The student has 60 seconds to identify as many letters as he/she can.
 100 0-100 Segment 2.
 English Letter Sounds: The student views a chart with upper and lowercase letters and some letter blends.
 This is a timed fluency measure.
 The student has 60 seconds to make as many letter sounds as he/she can.
-100 0-100 One • Early Spanish Literacy: Spanish Letter Names Administered to identified ELL students taking the Kindergarten Assessment whose language of origin is Spanish.
+100 0-100 One • Early Spanish Literacy: Spanish Letter Sounds only administered to officially identified EL students taking the Oregon KA whose language of origin is Spanish.
 The student views a chart with upper and lowercase letters and some letter blends.
 This is a timed fluency measure.
-The student has 60 seconds to identify as many letter names as he/she can.
+The student has 60 seconds to identify as many letter sounds as he/she can.
 For additional guidance on identification and reporting, please see Executive Numbered Memo 009-2013-14- Proper Identification of Spanish-Speaking English Learners for the Kindergarten Assessment.
 100 0-100 Segment Two Early Math This assessment has two sample items and 16 items.
 It is not timed.
 Students view items that include counting, simple addition, simple subtraction, and recognizing number patterns.
-The assessment is multiple choice, students choose (by pointing) from three possible answers.
-For instance, a student might see a row of five stars and the assessor would ask, "How many?"
+The assessment is multiple choice, students choose their answer by pointing or verbalizing from three possible answers.
+For instance, a student might see a row of five stars and the assessor would ask "How many?" point to or say the answer.
 16 0-16 Total Item Count Point Range Segment Three Approaches to Learning The Child Behavior Rating Scale has 15 items that teachers score based on observation of the student in the classroom during regular classroom activities and routines.
 The scale focuses on approaches to learning, self-regulation, and social-emotional.
 For instance, items are similar to this sample: "Completes work effectively."
-The teacher uses a five point scale, ranging from never exhibits the behavior to always exhibit the behavior.
-15 15 -7 5 Totals Operational Assessment Item Total 291 total items 391 total items, if including Early Spanish Literacy
+The teacher uses a five point scale, ranging from never_exhibits the behavior to always exhibit the behavior.
+15 15 -7 5 Totals Operational Assessment Item Total 291 total items 391 total items, if including E Carly Spanish Literacy